Fisher Island Day School Sued; Complaint Alleges Invented Rules, Retaliation, and Improper Disciplinary Practices

 PRIOR LITIGATION AGAINST THE SCHOOL

-This is not the first time Fisher Island Day School has been forced to defend its practices in court.
-Public court records show that the School has previously been sued in the Circuit Court of the Eleventh Judicial Circuit in Miami-Dade County in an action brought by a former teacher alleging unlawful discrimination and unequal treatment in compensation and benefits.
-In that case, the plaintiff alleged that she was paid less than a similarly situated male teacher, denied benefits provided to her comparator, and ultimately had her contract not renewed under circumstances she contended were discriminatory.
+Public court records reflect that the School has previously been named in litigation in the Circuit Court of the Eleventh Judicial Circuit in Miami-Dade County in an action brought by a former teacher alleging unlawful discrimination and unequal treatment in compensation and benefits.
+The plaintiff in that case alleged that she was paid less than a similarly situated male teacher, denied certain benefits, and that her contract was not renewed under circumstances she contended were discriminatory.

 COUNSEL AND CONTACT INFORMATION

-The Verified Complaint in the current matter was filed by Joseph Montgomery, Esq. of Montgomery Law Group, PLLC, the firm behind EducationLawyers.com and is available here.
-For media inquiries and additional information, you may direct questions to Media@EducationLawyers.com.
+The Verified Complaint was filed by Joseph Montgomery, Esq. of Montgomery Law Group, PLLC. and can be viewed here.
+For media inquiries, contact Media@EducationLawyers.com